Announcing the Founding of the

 VIVIAN GORDON HARSH

-Vivian Gordon Harsh symbolizes a crucial moment in the history of American education and cultural development.
-As the nation's first black professional librarian, she is remembered as a major figure of Chicago's Black Renaissance - an aesthetic and literary movement of the mid-20th century that demonstrated a burgeoning of creativity surrounding questions of race, identity, and belonging.
-Harsh promoted the Chicago Public Library system as a space for the black community of Chicago's south side to study and interrogate these questions.
-One way she did this was through collating large bodies of specifically African-American resources (donated by the National Association for the Advancement of Colored People, and other organizations) for the George C. Hall library branch that she directed from 1932 to 1958.
-These collections would become sources of inspiration for important literary figures, such as Langston Hughes, and Zora Neal Hurston.
+Vivian Gordon Harsh symbolizes a crucial moment in American education and cultural development history.
+As the nation's first Black professional librarian, she is remembered as a major figure of Chicago's Black Renaissance, an aesthetic and literary movement of the mid-20th century that demonstrated burgeoning creativity surrounding questions of race, identity, and belonging.
+Harsh promoted the Chicago Public Library system as a space for the Black community of Chicago's South Side to study and investigate these questions.
+She did this by collating large bodies of specifically African-American resources (donated by the National Association for the Advancement of Colored People and other organizations) for the George C. Hall Library Branch that she directed from 1932 to 1958.
+These collections would become sources of inspiration for important literary figures, such as Langston Hughes and Zora Neale Hurston.

 GALLERY D: